-Back pain is very common, and it usually gets better on its own within months or weeks.
+Back pain is widespread, and it usually gets better on its own within months or weeks.
 People experience back pain at some point in their life.
 Moreover, normally it does not need medical treatment.

-Taking rest and over the counter medicines can help to make you feel the pain less.
-But if you think that your pain is getting worse and it is not going away, our doctors are there to help you with possible treatment.
+Taking rest and over the counter, medicines can help to make you feel painless.
+But if you think that your pain is getting worse and it is not going away, our doctors are there to help you with a possible treatment.

 Back pain can affect people at any stage of life.
 However, as you get older, the possibility of back pain increases due to daily wear and tear.

-If you have suffered from any injury or strain, or if there is any pre-existing condition, such as for overweight, fibromyalgia, these can contribute to your back pain.
+If you have suffered from any injury or strain or any pre-existing condition, such as for overweight or fibromyalgia, these can contribute to your back pain.

 The symptoms will depend on what is causing back pain and where it is located in your back.
 The back pain may occur suddenly, or it may also take time.
-However, the intensity of the pain differs, it may be a dull ache or it may be very painful.
-Moreover, the back pain gets worse when you change your position or when you move.
-Laying down flat on the floor can help in getting rid of it.
+However, the intensity of the pain differs, it may be a dull ache, or it may be very painful.
+Moreover, back pain gets worse when you change your position or when you move.
+Laying down flat on the floor can help in getting rid of it..

-This pain is less common than lumbago, but it can be caused by strain or overuse of muscles.
+This pain is less common than lumbago, but it can be caused by strain or muscles' overuse.
 Your posture can also be a factor that can cause pain.
 However, it can be a sign of some other condition as well.
-Yet again, this usually gets better on own, but if it does not get better or you are worried about it; you can get a consultation from the doctor.
+This usually gets better on your own, but if it does not get better or you are worried about it, you can get a consultation from the doctor.

 As it is already mentioned, you may suffer from back pain due to various reasons.
 The back pain is usually nothing serious or to get worried about.
 Moreover, it clears up without the medical treatment.
 But sometime the back pain could be a result of underlying issues, which includes:

 The disc of cartilage between the bones in your spine may slip out of place, herniate, rupture or bulge.
 This may put pressure on the nerve in back, which caused pain.
 A slipped disc is usually treated with physiotherapy and pain medication.